igor-muram/NeuralNetworks/Sentiment Analysis GRU/README.md

   	<li>Keras Tuner (select the hyperparameters of the model on cross validation)</li>
 </ul>

+## Structure

-Structure of a neural network:<br>
+Structure of a neural network:

 <ul>
 	<li>Embedding layer with 128 outputs.</li>
     	<li>GRU layer of 128 neurons.</li>